JetBrains/teamcity-documentation/topics/security-notes.md

 However, the general assumption and __recommended setup is to deploy TeamCity in a trusted environment__ with no possibility for it to be accessed by malicious users.

 Along with these guidelines, please review [notes](installing-and-configuring-the-teamcity-server.md#Configuring+Server+for+Production+Use) on configuring the TeamCity server for production use.
 For the list of disclosed security-related issues, see the [JetBrains Security Bulletin](https://blog.jetbrains.com/?s=security+bulletin) and the "Security" section in the release notes.
+{product="tc"}

+For the list of disclosed security-related issues, see the [JetBrains Security Bulletin](https://blog.jetbrains.com/?s=security+bulletin) and the "Security" section in the release notes.
+{product="tcc"}

 ## Security Self-Checklist